sumdher/VSCode-on-Android/README.md

   - Navigate to "**Andronix Modded OS**" and select "**Ubuntu XFCE**".
   - Complete the purchase to receive a download link with keys.
 The _installation command_ will be automatically copied to the clipboard.
 - In **Termux**:
-  - Optionally, create a folder to manage distros:
+  - Optionally, create a directory where ou want the distro to be installed (handy to manage multiple distros):
     ```bash
     mkdir ubun22 && \
     cd ubun22